Code of Conduct 2022

 - a transaction that lacks appropriate economic substance or business purpose

-- a transaction or client that raises significant environmental or social risk issues
+- a transaction or client that raises significant human rights, environmental, health and safety or social responsibility issues

-- a transaction that raises significant conflict of interest concerns
+- a transaction that raises significant client integrity or conflict of interest concerns

 - a transaction that raises significant regulatory and legal concerns or risks contravention of Firm policy